Discover Regensburg's sights on a tour of the metropolis on the Danube

 Across the Danube and back

-The town hall of Regensburg
+Regensburg town hall

 Past squares and towers

-Back through the castle park
+Back through the palace park

 (c) erlebe.bayern - Bernhard Huber - Wurstkuchl